snewhouse/katacoda-scenarios/basic_linux_7BBG2014/markdown/01_first_command.md

 It's important to note that you will always be *inside* a single directory when using the terminal.
 The default behavior is that when you open a new terminal you start in your own *home* directory (containing files and directories that only you can modify).
 To see what files and directories are in our home directory, we need to use the [ls][] command.
 This command lists the contents of a directory.
-If we run the `ls /`{{execute}} command we should see something like:
+If we run the `ls`{{execute}} command we should see something like:

 ```bash
 learner@:~$ ls